At the Mater Foundation, we see the human side of the Mater Hospital every day.

 Aisling McStay, Malahide

 “Aengus was playing indoor soccer in Sligo, when he banged his head on a wall.
 He had a spinal injury and was sent to the Mater.
 It was a life-shattering experience, for him and for us.
 I asked a nurse about hotels nearby and she got us a room in the Mater hostel.
 We ended up staying there for two years.
 It was great to be near him, you know, to keep him occupied and read him the newspapers.
-And it’s a lovely facility.
-We could do our own cooking and became friends with other people in similar circumstances.
 It was just great to be able to have a cup of tea and a chat, we were a support to each other.
 I can’t speak highly enough of the hostel and how important it is for people at a time like that.
 It’s invaluable.”

 Kay Lyons, Aengus’ mother